3F/LuNari/Readme.md

 ### Roadmap

-LunaRoad is already provides powerful and flexible binding.
+The LunaRoad already provides powerful and flexible binding.
 And as you can see above, you already may work between different versions via lambda-functions.
-However, we want to provide fully compatible API layer for more comfortable work with Lua 5.1, 5.2, 5.3 ...
+However, the main tasks: to provide fully compatible API layer for more comfortable work with Lua 5.1, 5.2, 5.3 ...

 ### How to Contribute